East Palestine, Ohio, train derailment: Comparisons

 Similarities between the derailment and the plot of the 2022 film White Noise have been noted.
 The film features a cataclysmic train accident that creates a plume of toxic chemical waste over an Ohio town.
 It was adapted from the 1985 novel of the same name by Don DeLillo.
 The central character, Jack Gladney, teaches at an Ohio college.
-The film was shot in Salem, Ohio (20 miles away), Cleveland, on the campuses of Akron University and Kent State University, and elsewhere around the state.
+The scene itself was filmed in East Palestine, and at least one resident who had been affected had served as an extra in the film.